Le-foucheur/Typst-VarTable/tabvar.typ

   /// change the width of the first column -> length
   first-column-width: none,
   /// *Optional*\
-  /// change the height of the first line -> height
+  /// change the height of the first line -> length
   first-line-height: none,
   /// *Optional*\
-  /// change the distance betwen two elements
+  /// change the distance betwen two elements -> length
   element-distance: none,
   /// *Optional*\
-  /// To add values betwen to pre-difined values
+  /// To add values betwen to pre-defined values -> array
   values: ((),),
-  /// Optional*\
+  /// *Optional*\
-  /// To add more stuff with Cetz
+  /// To add more stuff with Cetz -> content
   add: (),
 ) = {
   //start of function